CtrlK

 Specificity

-Lists multiple specific concrete actions: testing, linting, SAST, security scanning, code coverage, Dependabot, Renovate, GoReleaser, code review automation, and release pipelines.
-These are all concrete, identifiable capabilities.
+Lists multiple specific concrete actions and tools: testing, linting, SAST, security scanning, code coverage, Dependabot, Renovate, GoReleaser, code review automation, and release pipelines.
+Very comprehensive enumeration of capabilities.

 3 / 3